Return to Meherrin Neck

 Hertford County 1863 Map.

 Lists J.D.
-Myricks and W. Myricks as being owners of land where the 1729 Meherrin reservation is located.
+Myricks and W. Myricks and others as being owners of land where the 1729 Meherrin reservation is located.

 1729 Reservation Lands today